tbfe-de/viva-tcl/emb_tcl/README.md

 demonstrate how an Embedded Board (presumable running under Linux) might communicate an be controlde with respect to its state by a remote application, based on a TK-GUI.

-See later sections "Binary State – Polled" and "ADC / DAC – Streamed" fpr details.
+See later sections "Binary State – Polled" and "ADC / DAC – Streamed" for details.

 The other three examples deal with debug tracing in various comfortable way.
 Note that these are NOT meant to compete with (semi-) professional Tcl-IDEs and -debuggers, they just shall demonstrate how MUCH you can do with only a LITTLE